 I’m always asked how to deal with the schools.
 Parents tell me, “If I don’t get my child vaccinated, she won’t be able to attend school.”
 Most states have exemptions written into their vaccination law!
 Below is an example of the Pennsylvania law and the exemptions that most people seem to be unaware of.
-You can be sure it’s the same in your state.
+You can be sure it’s the same in your state–at least for the time being.
 Do a Google search for “Vaccination exemptions for [your state]”.

 Recently, when asked by a parent how to legally avoid vaccinations, I was reminded of Shana’s exemption letter that was requested by her University.
 I think everyone would benefit by reading it.
 (I deleted private, irrelevant information, like names and addresses.)